 - Give them a few ideas to get started – or talk to them about what your resolution for the year is and why

-Use these are guidelines to help – or branch off and do what works for you and your family.
+Use these guidelines to help – or branch off and do what works for you and your family.

 New Year’s Resolutions For Kids